thebertster/avi-python-scripts/README.md

 # avi-python-scripts

 Collection of useful Avi Python scripts.
-The scripts are intended to standalone as single files that can be easily shared rather than needing multiple files/libraries etc. to be included, hence utility functions (such as the get_all() function) are defined within each script as needed.
-Please don't think ill of me - it was a conscious decision!
+The scripts are intended to standalone as single files that can be easily shared rather than needing multiple files/libraries etc. to be included.

 I have tried to keep package dependencies to a minimum - see requirements.txt.
 You can install dependencies with: